GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2023-12-27 09:24:24 IST
+This content is dynamically generated in Indian Time (IST): 2023-12-27 09:42:01 IST

 Current Weather in Coimbatore:
-Temperature: 22.11 °C
+Temperature: 24.88 °C
-Condition: broken clouds
+Condition: haze